 Story from the Across Canada by Rail

-I couldn’t agree more with these words, and I feel privileged and super lucky that I’d had this amazing opportunity to take some of the greatest long-distance rail rides while doing my around the world trip back than in 2011.
-The overnight train from Paris to Venice, the thirty-five-hours long one across Indian subcontinent from Mumbai to Kolkata, another one from Hong Kong to Shanghai, and then the California Zephyr from Emeryville on the suburbs of San Francisco to Chicago, and finally the Lake Shore Limited from Chicago to New York.
+I couldn’t agree more with these words, and I feel privileged and lucky that I’d had this amazing opportunity to take some of the greatest long-distance rail rides while doing my around the world trip in 2011.
+The overnight train from Paris to Venice, the thirty-one-hours long one from Mumbai to Kolkata across Indian subcontinent, another one from Hong Kong to Shanghai, and then the California Zephyr from Emeryville on the suburbs of San Francisco to Chicago, and finally the Lake Shore Limited from Chicago to New York.

-A few years later, in January of 2018, a conversation between me and my wife Sylwia was underway that was like many conversations taking place in coffee shops all over the world.
-It was simply two people setting off a few travel fantasies.
+A few years later, in January of 2018, a conversation between me and my wife Sylwia was underway that was like many other conversations taking place in coffee shops all over the world.
+6-months had passed since we finished our journey alongside the Baltic Sea coastline and now were setting off new travel fantasies.
 British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, Quebec, New Brunswick and Nova Scotia, had fermented at the back of our imagination for long time.
 We looked at the map and felt overwhelmed by the sheer size of Canada.
 But, by the time we finished our flat whites, we knew what the next year or two were going to be about for our family.
 That’s when my affection for passenger trains was reawaken.

 Pages were flying off the calendar.
-We gently nurtured the idea, and after months of anticipation, the level of excitement reached its peak on May 28 2019 when we arrived at the Pacific Central Station in Vancouver in British Columbia to board VIA Rail’s ‘The Canadian’ and begin the first leg of our coast-to-coast journey – to Winnipeg in Manitoba, with stopovers in Jasper and Edmonton, both in Alberta.
+We gently nurtured the idea, day after day talked about how we would make the trip and devoted weekends to reading about the places we wanted to visit.
+After months of anticipation, the level of excitement reached its peak on May 28 2019, when we arrived at the Pacific Central Station in Vancouver to board VIA Rail’s ‘The Canadian’ and begin our 19-hours haul to Jasper.
+From there we headed to Edmonton, and then to Winnipeg where the first leg of our journey had come to an end.

-On our way we witnessed the rugged lake country, picturesque towns, huge blue skies, snowy peaks of the majestic Rockies and gentle prairie fields.
+As we moved along, we witnessed the rugged lake country, picturesque towns, huge blue skies, snowy peaks of the majestic Rockies and gentle prairie fields.
 And, to experience that demanded an open mind and the ability to absorb a little discomfort.
 Travelling with young children on long-distance trains in the economy class might be physically challenging at times and may not make sense to others.
-But the journey produced its own magic and was worth of it.
+But the journey produced its own magic.

 We’d been spoiled by the expectations were the schedules are meant to be followed.
 But the delays were really what made the adventure – they were part of our ‘railroad romance’.
-And, as a family, we were happy and content and learned to laugh at our misfortunes.
+As a family, we were happy and content, never complained and learned to laugh at our misfortunes.

 As Mark Twain said, ‘twenty years from now, you will be more disappointed by the things you didn’t do, than by the ones you did do.’
 So, we made the decision to put our dream first, and then make it happen by following through with steel determination.
 In fact, we all need a vision that excites us enough to rise early in the morning, nag us during the day, keep us working late at night, and gets us dreaming and thinking wherever we have a spare moment.

 My wish is that our story has inspired you.
-Every story though can be extended, sometimes with unexpected result.
-And now, we can’t wait to the second part of our adventure that lay ahead – from Winnipeg to Halifax.
+Every story though can be extended, sometimes with an unexpected result.
+And now, we can’t wait to the second part of our adventure that lays ahead – from Winnipeg to Halifax.

 Until next time, my friends.